-- (a) Clairvest has committed a total of \$55.5 million (March 2019 \$55.5 million) in the Wellington Funds, all of which was unfunded as at September 30, 2019 and March 31, 2019.
-As a result of the sale of Wellington Financial to CIBC in January 2018, the Wellington Funds are in the process of being wound up and may no longer invest in new investments. - Under Clairvest's Incentive Bonus Program, a bonus of 10% of after-tax cash income and realizations on certain Clairvest's corporate investments would be paid to management annually as applicable (the "Realized Amount").
-As at September 30, 2019, the Realized Amount under the Bonus Program was \$0.1 million (March 2019 \$7.0 million) and had been accrued under accrued compensation expense liability.
+- (a) Clairvest has committed a total of \$55.5 million (March 2019 \$55.5 million) in the Wellington Funds, all of which was unfunded as at December 31, 2019 and March 31, 2019.
+As a result of the sale of Wellington Financial to CIBC in January 2018, the Wellington Funds are in the process of being wound up and may no longer invest in new investments. - (b) Under Clairvest's Incentive Bonus Program, a bonus of 10% of after-tax cash income and realizations on certain Clairvest's corporate investments would be paid to management annually as applicable (the "Realized Amount").
+As at December 31, 2019, the Realized Amount under the Incentive Bonus Program was \$0.2 million (March 2019 \$7.0 million) and had been accrued under accrued compensation expense liability.
 In accordance with IFRS, Clairvest is also required to record a liability equal to a bonus of 10% of the after-tax cash income and realizations which are applicable but which have yet to be realized.
-Accordingly, Clairvest also recorded a \$2.9 million (March 2019 \$2.8 million) accrued compensation expense liability which would only be payable to management when the corresponding realization events have occurred.
-The Bonus Program does not apply to the income generated from investments made by Clairvest through CEP III Co-Invest, CEP IV Co-Invest, CEP V Co-Invest and CEP VI Co-Invest. - (c) In conjunction with the sale of Casino New Brunswick during fiscal 2016, Clairvest has agreed to a net guarantee of \$1.8 million (March 2019 \$1.8 million) to fund any valid claims made by the purchaser under the indemnity provisions of the sale for a specified period of time.
+Accordingly, Clairvest also recorded a \$5.2 million (March 2019 \$2.8 million) accrued compensation expense liability which would only be payable to management when the corresponding realization events have occurred.
+The Incentive Bonus Program does not apply to the income generated from investments made by Clairvest through CEP III Co-Invest, CEP IV Co-Invest, CEP V Co-Invest and CEP VI Co-Invest. - (c) In conjunction with the sale of Casino New Brunswick, a portfolio company of CEP III Co-Invest, during fiscal 2016, Clairvest has agreed to a net guarantee of \$1.6 million (March 2019 \$1.8 million) to fund any valid claims made by the purchaser under the indemnity provisions of the sale for a specified period of time.
 Any funding pursuant to the guarantee will be allocated 25% to CEP III Co-Invest and 75% to CEP III.
-As at September 30, 2019 and March 31, 2019, no claims had been made and no amounts with respect to this guarantee had been funded. - (d) As part of the holding structure of Chilean Gaming Holdings, an acquisition entity of CEP III Co-Invest had loans totalling \$37.8 million as at June 30, 2019 from an unrelated financial institution, while another acquisition entity of CEP III Co-Invest held term deposits totalling \$37.8 million as at June 30, 2019 with the same financial institution as security for these loans.
-The deposits were redeemed and used to repay the loans in full during the quarter ended September 30, 2019. - (e) As at September 30, 2019, the Company had an accrued liability resulting from future minimum annual lease payments for the use of office space.
+As at December 31, 2019 and March 31, 2019, no claims had been made and no amounts with respect to this guarantee had been funded. - (d) As at December 31, 2019, the Company had an accrued liability resulting from future minimum annual lease payments for the use of office space.
 The detail of the lease liability recognized from April 1, 2019 is as follows: